sudoaza/sudoaza/README.md

 ### Hi there
 #### Feel free to look around and fork my repos

-- 🎩 I'm a big fan of data science, machine learning and hacking
+- 🎩 I'm a big fan of data science, machine learning and hacking.
-- 👨‍💻 I work mostly doing Ruby on Rails and when lucky some side Python and SQL
+- 👨‍💻 I code mostly using Python and Ruby on Rails.
-- 😷 I get terrible alergic reactions after long exposure to front end technologies (specially React!)
+- My current interests revolve around malware reverse engineering and machine learning.